 2009 – Runner up – national final – Joinery

-She is now Assistant Site Engineer and Christabelle's role involves surveying and setting out on site, using surveying equipment, such as total stations and surveying software.
+Christabelle has recently been promoted to Site Engineer from Assistant Site Engineer.
+Her role involves surveying and setting out on site, using surveying equipment, such as total stations and surveying software.
 Christabelle also deals with quality assurance aspects of the project.

 "Instead of going to University I searched for a construction apprenticeship to gain work experience while earning money.
 I like how every day is different.
 There are occasionally new challenges which I am learning to manage, and as a result of this, I think I can deal with stressful situations better".

 Jack Hampson attended the Eric Wright Learning Foundation Joinery course at the age of 14

 At the end of the course, Jack won the Carpentry and Joiner of the Year Award at the EWLF Awards and an interview for an apprenticeship with Eric Wright Construction.